 11th November, 1931 - Margaret Albu arrived in New York, having been asked by Baird to join him there, and they were married two days later.
 She was 19 years younger than him and a professional pianist.
-However she was not the first woman in Baird's life, and in particular there was "Alice" (not her real name).
+However she was not the first woman in Baird's life, and in particular there was Alice.

-"Alice" had met Baird in a library during his Undersock years (1917-19), but she married another man while he was away in Trinidad in 1920.
+Alice had met Baird in a library during his Undersock years (1917-19), but she married another man while he was away in Trinidad in 1920.
 In her defence, it should be remembered that Baird's health was not good, nor were his financial prospects.
 In addition, so many young men had died or been injured during the First World War that there was a considerable surplus of young women.
 After his return to Britain Baird met her husband in 1921 and a sharing arrangement [Ref 4, page 23] was agreed, and so for the next 10 years she spent weeks and even months at a time with Baird.
-Baird and Margaret Albu spent several hours on their wedding day drafting a letter to "Alice" in order to break the news gently to her.
-However she read about it next day in the papers it was a violent shock to her.
-After Baird's funeral in 1946 a distraught "Alice" turned up at The Lodge and had to be consoled by Margaret with tea and sympathy.
+Baird and Margaret Albu spent several hours on their wedding day drafting a letter to Alice in order to break the news gently to her.
+However she read about it next day in the papers - it was a violent shock to her.
+After Baird's funeral in 1946 a distraught Alice turned up at The Lodge and had to be consoled by Margaret with tea and sympathy.
+[I was initially under the impression that "Alice" was a pseudonym but Malcolm Baird has discovered her true identity and Alice was indeed her name.]

-23rd January, 1932 - granted licence to broadcast in the United States.
+23rd January, 1932 - granted licence to broadcast in the United States .